UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/pathfinding.md

 * Step 2
   * Take any map of the space in JPEG format and open it in Visio
-    * WARNING: Other file types might work with this instructions but were not tested.
+    * WARNING: Other file types might work with these instructions but were not tested.
     * HINT: Cannot open your map in Visio?
 You might have to change the file type at the bottom right corner of the pop-up.

 <img src="/windows-on-fridges/img/map/1.jpg" style='width:100%;' border="0" alt="Null">

-  * To make your future SVG map be easily extracted from the map you opened, create a new layer by going to Home -> Layers -> Layer properties -> New.
+  * To make your future SVG map easily extractable from the image you opened, create a new layer by going to Home -> Layers -> Layer properties -> New.
 Press "ok" after you’re done.

 <img src="/windows-on-fridges/img/map/2.jpg" style='width:100%;' border="0" alt="Null">